loader image

 Eidgenössische Technische Hochschule Zürich (ETH Zürich)

 ETH Zürich is one of Europe’s leading research universities.
 Its numerous collaborations with other renowned engineering and science institutions around the world offer valuable international opportunities for scientific and intellectual exchange.
-ETH’s Land-Climate Dynamics group led by Prof. Sonia Seneviratne, together with the Weather and Climate Risks group within the Department of Environmental Systems Science, will contribute to advancing the SPARCCLE project.
+ETH’s Land-Climate Dynamics group led by Prof. Sonia Seneviratne, together with the Weather and Climate Risks group led by Prof. David N. Bresch within the Department of Environmental Systems Science, will contribute to advancing the SPARCCLE project.
 The Land-Climate Dynamics team at ETHZ will be producing new scenarios of probabilistic climate hazard data using the MESMER emulator.
 The Weather & Climate Risks team will be combining the climate hazard data with vulnerability projections, to assess climate risks and damages using the CLIMADA framework.

 ETHZ